ColemanGariety/gulp-nodemon/README.md

 gulp-nodemon
 ===========

-A gulp-friendly nodemon wrapper that restarts your app as you develop, and keeps your build system contained to one process.
+A nodemon wrapper for Gulp that keeps your "watch, edit, restart" routine contained to one process.

-Perfect for development.
+Best .js dev system ever? ya

 ## Usage